What Are the Different Levels of Nursing Degrees?

 While nursing has always been a respected career, many people don’t know that there are actually different levels of nursing degrees available.
 Nurses continuously develop skills, clinical knowledge and expertise throughout their careers.

-Most people, though, think that “a nurse is a nurse is a nurse,” said Dr. Debra Murray, associate dean of graduate nursing at Southern New Hampshire University (SNHU).
+Most people, though, think that “a nurse is a nurse is a nurse,” said Dr. Debra Murray, MSN program director at Southern New Hampshire University (SNHU).
 There is a general lack of understanding about the vast variety of specialties and credentials available for nurses.

 “There are so many entry points into the profession,” she said.
 “We have so many levels and paths toward practice, research and education.
 Nursing is a truly dynamic field.”

 What Are the Different Degree Types in Nursing?